tradingstrategy-ai/top-framework/README.md

 - *Tracker backend*: to track and store tasks are currently active and completed
 - *Client library*: to emit events when a task starts and ends
-- *Text user interface*: A command line application that gives you a nice `top` view over your tasks
+- *Text user interface*: A command line application that gives you a nice `top` view over your tasks, acting as a client for the tracker backend

 # Design goals

 See documentation